-The screen should display SunOS 5.5 as the version of the operating system.
-The Solaris 2.5.1 system environment, to which this manual refers, includes the SunOS operating system as well as compilers and other software.
+The screen should display the SunOS version of the operating system.
+The Solaris system environment, to which this manual refers, includes the SunOS operating system as well as compilers and other software.

 Table 1-1 shows the SunOS releases shipped with the corresponding Solaris releases.